 A rain garden is a shallow depression in the ground that is typically planted with native grasses and flowers.
-Water from your downspout or driveway is directed to the garden, where it soaks into the ground instead of running to the street, to the storm drain, and then the river.
+Water from your downspout, driveway, or other hard surfaces is directed to the garden, where it soaks into the ground instead of running to the street, storm drain, and river.

 A rain garden isn’t a pond.
 Collected water usually soaks into the ground in a few hours.
 The garden is dry most of the time.